grigorijk/katacoda-test-1/cnb-labs/lab-03/4-Mocking-with-sinon.md

     }
     </pre>

-    The missing service error should be gone now, but the adaptor yet has no logic to call any external service, so the tests `jest tests --watch`{{execute}} fail
+    The missing service error should be gone now, but the adaptor yet has no logic to call any external service, so the tests `jest tests`{{execute}} fail

 5. Then we can mock it with `sinon.stub()` method in our test `shipping-service/tests/shipping-controller.test.js`{{open}}: